Is investing in land a good idea?

 Is land a better investment than stocks?

 It’s all about personal preference, resources, and appetite for risk.
 Both strategies serve different money-making methods and strategies over the long-term.
-For example, buying an investment property is about building a portfolio over time.
-The plan is that with time it wil both increase in value and generate passive income on a monthly basis.
+For example, buying an investment property is about building a portfolio over time that with both increase in value and generate passive income on a monthly basis.
 Stock can only provide the former and are significantly more volatile over the short term.
-Owning property can be a massive undertaking if undergone by oneself.
-However, stocks require a significant amount of attention on a daily basis.
-This is true if you hold large positions in which the stocks’ value varies significantly.
+Owning property can be a massive undertaking if undergone by oneself, but stocks require a significant amount of attention on a daily basis if you hold large positions in which the stocks’ value varies significantly.

 Is now a good time to invest in land?